frau-sma/homebrew-bookloupe/README.md

 ## What are these instructions designed to do?

-These instructions are for people who want to install [Bookloupe](http://www.juiblex.co.uk/pgdp/bookloupe/) on a Mac, using [Homebrew][homebrew] and the formula I am providing for the purpose.
+These instructions are for people who want to install [Bookloupe][bookloupe] on a Mac, using [Homebrew][homebrew] and the formula I am providing for the purpose.

 __Disclaimer #1:__ This is the first Homebrew formula I've written, so use at your own risk.